rmcnaughGitHub/Definitive-Module-Pattern/README.md

 DMP is better than RMP, because it's declarative.
 It's easier to see which function-methods are private and which function-methods are public - like the keywords found in Java, C++, and other static languages.

-**Using 'private' functions as a property of _private Object Literal?**
+**Using private functions as a property of `_private` Object Literal?**
-All function-methods are bundled under a single object literal, which is labeled as _private.
+All function-methods are bundled under a single object literal, which is labeled as `_private`.
 DMP therefore is more object-oriented (and less procedural ) than RMP.
-It's also declarative - anyone who looks at the code knows that the _private object contains private data.
+It's also declarative - anyone who looks at the code knows that the `_private` object contains private data.

 **Decoupling the public functions from the return statement?**
 The RMP couples the return statement to an object literal (which contains the public function-methods) - it looks messy (like writing all your code on a single line).
-It's cleaner and it's declarative to return a variable named _public.
+It's declarative, and easier, to return a variable named `_public`.

 **Configurable public scopes?**
 Let's say you want to provide one set of public function-methods for your module (a & b), and another set of public function-methods for your module (a & c).
 The user can therefore select which configuration of public function-methods they need from your module.
-See the code for further understanding.
+DMP makes it easier to declare public scopes when the `return` statement has been decoupled from the object literal.
+See the code under "configurable public scopes" for further understanding.

 Module Pattern